osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 If the Spacenav does not glow blue even if it is connected, or the terminal command does not work, contact OSRF support.

 If Gazebo does not load or the arm is unresponsive to keyboard input, contact OSRF support.

-# Optitrack configuration

-See the next tutorial for configuring the Optitrack 3D camera for viewpoint and arm pose control (link).